 As a domain owner, the first risk to consider is the abuse of your domain(s), the public-facing asset used to communicate within the organization and to external stakeholders like prospective customers, current customers and vendors.
 The risk of the abuse of the organizational domain is extraordinarily high, but it is also an easy problem to solve.

-DMARC, an open internet standard and industry best practice, combats domain spoofing, allowing organizations to take control of their online presence and prevent band erosion caused by a data breach.
+Domain-based Message Authentication Reporting and Conformance (DMARC), an open internet standard and industry best practice, combats domain spoofing and allows organizations to take control of their online presence and prevent brand erosion caused by a data breach.
 As DMARC adoption across the email ecosystem continues to accelerate, the vital email communication channel and the internet as a whole will become safer.

 As an end user, here are some ways to protect yourself from BEC and phishing exploits: